CortSmith/AWS-BlenderRendering/README.md

   - Change Source to My IP

-  - Do the same under Outbound Rules
+  - Do the same under Outbound Rules, except Change the Source to Anywhere.

 - Keep in mind you can change the Inbound and Outbound Rules at any time to adjust to your current needs, or requirements, such as, allowing other ip's to connect and not just yours.